dunamismax/dunamismax-blog/content/posts/deploying-nicegui-with-docker.md

 Running `docker compose up` builds and starts the container.
 Your application is now accessible at `http://localhost:8080`.

+Compose files also support named volumes, secrets, and multiple services.
+You could add a reverse proxy, database, or background worker and manage them all with a single command.

 ## Conclusion

 Docker packages your NiceGUI app with everything it needs, simplifying deployment to cloud providers or on-prem servers.
 Pair it with `TTLCache` for snappy performance and you'll have a portable, fast, dark-themed web interface.
+With a solid container strategy, you can roll out updates confidently and keep environments in sync across your team.